maplibre/maplibre/CHARTER.md

 ### Technical Steering Committee

-The Technical Steering Committee discusses technical topics that affect multiple MapLibre projects, coordinates ongoing work, and decides if proposed changes with a major impact should be accepted or not.
+The Technical Steering Committee discusses technical topics that affect multiple MapLibre Projects, coordinates ongoing work, and decides if proposed changes with a major impact should be accepted or not.

 The committee meets on a monthly basis on a video call.